“DAMBUSTERS” BREACH RUHR DAMS

 Right: Movie still, showing an inert, practice version of the bouncing bomb being dropped during a training flight by members of RAF 617 Squadron at Reculver bombing range, Kent.
 The bomb’s ingenious designer, Barnes Wallis, and others watch the practice bomb strike the shoreline.

-Right: After numerous runs along the length of the Eder dam, the largest in Europe, the Chastise Lancasters managed to breach the dam in two places, causing the dam to release 75 percent of its contents.
-The wave from the breach was not strong enough to result in significant damage by the time it reached Kassel, the largest city in Northern Hessen, some 22 miles downstream.
+Right: After numerous runs along the length of the Eder dam, the largest in Europe, the Chastise Lancasters managed to breach the dam in 2 places, causing the dam to release 75 percent of its contents.
+The wave from the breach was not strong enough to result in significant damage by the time it reached Kassel, the largest city in Northern Hessen, some 22 miles/35 kilometers downstream.
 The crest of a third dam, the Sorpe dam, had a portion blown off—this after 10 runs—but was otherwise unscathed, protected from the Lancasters by an increasingly dense fog that rolled in during the raid.